qiaoxu123/Self-Driving-Cars/Part3-Visual_Perception_for_Self-Driving_Cars/Module3-Feedforward_Neural_Networks/Module3-Feedforward_Neural_Networks.md

 ### Learning Objectives

-> - Learn how a neural network can use cross-correlation in its hidden layers instead of general matrix multiplication, to form ConvNets
+> - Learn how a neural network can use **cross-correlation** in its hidden layers instead of general matrix multiplication, to form ConvNets
-> - Learn the advantages of using ConvNets over traditional neural networks for processing images
+> - Learn the advantages of using `ConvNets` over traditional neural networks for processing images

-If you've been monitoring the latest news on self-driving cars, you would have heard the phrase convolutional neural networks or ConvNets for short at least a few times.
-In fact, we currently use ConvNets to perform a multitude of perception tasks on our own self-driving car the autonomoose.
+If you've been monitoring the latest news on self-driving cars, you would have heard the phrase convolutional neural networks or `ConvNets` for short at least a few times.
+In fact, we currently use  `ConvNets` to perform a multitude of perception tasks on our own self-driving car the autonomoose.
 In this lesson, we will take a deeper look at these fascinating architectures to understand their importance for visual perception.
 Specifically, you will learn how convolutional layers use cross-correlation instead of general matrix multiplication to tailor neural networks for image input data.
 We'll also cover the advantages these models incur over standard feed-forward neural networks.

 ---

 ### 1. ConvNets

-Convolutional neural networks are a specialized kind of neural network for processing data that has a known grid-like topology.
-Examples of such data can be 1D time-series data sampled at regular intervals, 2D images or even 3D videos.
-ConvNets are mainly comprised of two types of layers; convolutional layers and pooling layers.
-A simple example of a convNet architecture is VGG 16.
+Convolutional neural networks are a specialized kind of neural network for processing data that has a known **grid-like topology**.
+Examples of such data can be 1D time-series data sampled at regular intervals, 2D images or even 3D videos.  `ConvNets` are mainly comprised of two types of layers; **convolutional layers** and **pooling layers**.
+A simple example of a `convNet` architecture is `VGG` 16.
 This network takes in the image and passes it through a set of convolutional layers, a pooling layer, and another couple of convolutional layers, and then more pooling layers and convolutional layers and so on.
-Don't worry too much about the specifics of the VGG 16 architecture design for now, we will discuss this architecture in detail in a later video when we learn about object detection.
+Don't worry too much about the specifics of the `VGG` 16 architecture design for now, we will discuss this architecture in detail in a later video when we learn about object detection.

 ![1567954906204](assets/1567954906204.png)